Whats is there to do on Koh Tao?

 Go Snorkeling

-Scuba diving may be ranked number one of things to do on Koh Tao, but snorkeling does not come far behind.
+Scuba diving is ranked number one of the things to do on Koh Tao, but snorkeling is not far behind.
 With calm, sheltered beaches and great conditions almost all year round, there is much to be seen from the surface.
-You can either self-guide your snorkeling adventures or sign up for an organised snorkel tour.
-Either way, lots of colourful tropical marine life awaits!
+You can either self-guide your snorkeling adventures or sign up for an organised snorkel trip.
+Either way, lots of colourful tropical marine life awaits you!
 Snorkeling gear is widely available for rent at most popular beaches if you don’t have your own.

 Don’t forget to check out our handy guide for the top 5 snorkel spots on Koh Tao.